danyalhaider222/AI_Examiner/README.md

 # AI Examiner
 The evaluation of subjective answers has long been a challenge for educators, employers, and  researchers.
-CheckMyAnswer, powered by machine learning algorithms, has emerged as a  solution to this challenge.
+AI Examiner, powered by machine learning algorithms, has emerged as a  solution to this challenge.

 Traditional methods of grading and assessment can be time-consuming, prone to human error.
 As